What is a SWOT Analysis

 Step 2: Evaluate Marketing Activities

-- The effectiveness of your website and social media activities
+- The effectiveness of your website, social media and reputation

 - Where you rank for critical keywords in the search engines